The Keith Martin Story

 The Musicians Union Agreement obliged the BBC to limit the amount of commercial records that could be broadcast.
 It was the so-called ‘needletime’ agreement.
 There were, of course, the special all-record

-shows with deejay star names like Jack Jackson, Sam Costa, Alan Freeman and Desmond Carrington, who's still going strong.
+shows with deejay star names like Jack Jackson, Sam Costa, Alan Freeman and Desmond Carrington.
 At other times, in other music shows, records would be incorporated into the programme alongside

 the obligatory live bands and orchestras.
 The record content then would be highlighted in the Radio Times with such phrases as ‘Some Choice LPs and Singles’, ‘A Round of Records’,